 Garden Gnome

 Create a gnome look with a red hat and a white beard.
 I used pipe cleaners for the beard, and it was a hit during our local community fair.
+If you need more inspiration, check out these creative homemade Halloween costume ideas.

 Safari Explorer

 A khaki shirt and some binoculars make for a perfect safari costume.
 I remember crafting a cardboard jeep for my niece to complete the adventure.
+You can also browse these toddler boy vinyl shirt ideas for more creative DIY inspiration.

 Tiny Robot

 Use a box and some silver spray paint to fashion a simple robot.
 I added some colorful buttons, and the kids loved pretending to beep and boop around.
+For more inspiration, check out these creative homemade Halloween costumes.

 Aquatic Explorer